Pay

 See held, released and still held

-Read withheld-to-date, released, approved-not-settled, and still-held on one card against the head contract.
+Read withheld-to-date, released, approved-not-settled, and still-held on one card against the prime contract.

 Withhold automatically